mahmoodi-majid/mahmoodi-majid/README.md

 ###

-<h3 align="left">👩‍💻  About Me <br>I'm Majid Mahmoodi, a front-end web developer living in Iran chasing my passion and building my career path.Technology is my passion and will always be, what I love about Technology is that it makes us to make a change that really matters, one that really helps people, one that can change lives and make them easier.
+<h3 align="left">  <br>I'm Majid Mahmoodi, a front-end web developer living in Iran chasing my passion and building my career path.Technology is my passion and will always be, what I love about Technology is that it makes us to make a change that really matters, one that really helps people, one that can change lives and make them easier.
 So, with all that said I am and will be trying to learn more and more about this amazing field of science that I love in order to make all lives around this globe of ours easier, healthier and better.</h3>

 ###